hevilhuy/hevilhuy/README.md

-👋 Hi, I’m an ex-Bosch, Kaercher Senior Software Engineer.

-👀 I’m interested in .NET technology.

-🌱 I’m the owner of DotNetPro blog and Blazor School.
-Check it out at https://dotnetpro.tech and https://blazorschool.com
+👋 Hi, I’m the creator of Blazor School and the founder of DotNetPro Technology.

-:exclamation: I'm looking for a remote/on-site job.
+👀 We do Blazor projects with the latest C# and .NET version for the customers.

+:exclamation: If you need a website, feel free to contact me.

-📫 You can reach me by dotnetprotech@gmail.com.
+📫 You can reach me by dotnetprotech@gmail.com or Red Wei#2396 on Discord.